Award-Winning Screenwriter & Filmmaker

 The Lamplighter received 12 international awards from 2021 to 2022.
 Other award-winning screenplays include the features The Lamplighter II: The Oyster WarsNo Spring Till Now.
 These titles are to be optioned.

-Produced short film projects include The Root of All Evil, Holyhead Santa: A True Story (documentary), Off The Lead, My Field, La Vie en Doses and Waiting for Something Good (currently in development.)
+Produced short film projects include The Root of All Evil, Holyhead Santa: A True Story (documentary), Off The Lead, My Field, La Vie en Doses and Send me a Sign (currently in development.)

 Writing